+Demand has Demand is Demand has more

+generally generally lower than recovered,

-Demand has generally recovered to similar levels to pre-Covid times.
-Demand is generally lower now than during pre-Covid times.
-Demand has more than recovered, compared with pre- Covid times.
-It is busier now.
+recovered to now than during compared with pre-

+similar levels to pre-Covid times.
+Covid times.
+It is

+pre-Covid times. busier now.

 Respondents 54.5% 18.2% 27.3%